Will this year’s meeting be held in person?

 Contributed oral speakers should also expect to participate in a live virtual discussion scheduled during the meeting (Monday – Thursday).
 This discussion will include all of the speakers in each session and will be moderated by a presider.
 This discussion will not include presentations, although presenters may share specific slides as needed to help support the discussion.

-What should presenters planning to give a contributed poster expect this year?
+What should presenters planning to give a poster expect this year?

-Contributed poster presenters should also expect to participate in a live virtual discussion scheduled during the meeting (Monday – Wednesday).
+Poster presenters should also expect to participate in a live virtual discussion scheduled during the meeting (Monday – Wednesday).
 This discussion will include all poster presenters in the session and will be moderated by a presider.
 This discussion will not include presentations, although presenters may share their poster as needed to help support the discussion.
-We will schedule posters in smaller groups than usual (6 posters) to help facilitate discussion.
+We will schedule posters in groups of 10 to help facilitate discussion.

 Can I share my presentation outside of the meeting?